2016 also took one of the greatest female scientists of all time

 "She said, 'Look, now you have a ladies room.'"

-"She could do anything of that nature, yet she was extremely kind and warm and positively, amazingly so," said Neta Bahcall, an astrophysicist who oversees Princeton's undergraduate astronomy program at 74-years-old.
+"She could do anything of that nature, yet she was extremely kind and warm and positively, amazingly so," said Neta Bahcall, an astrophysicist who oversees Princeton's undergraduate astronomy program at 74 years old.
 "Vera never gave up on anything."

-Rubin died on Christmas at the age of 88, the Carnegie Institution of Science said.
+Rubin died on Sunday at the age of 88, the Carnegie Institution of Science said.
 Her colleagues and those who admired her spirit remember her as someone who revolutionized our understanding of the cosmos by confirming the existence of dark matter, invisible material that comprises more than 90% of the universe.

 Rubin was "a national treasure as an accomplished astronomer and a wonderful role model for young scientists," said Carnegie president Matthew Scott.
 "We are very saddened by this loss."